 - Check for proper voltage rating of control board and jumper positions - Ensure the brake module is connected DIRECTLY to the drive DC bus cap bank.
-Connecting up stream of the precharge circuits may result in high peak voltages that can turn on the brake module - Check actual system AC line voltage for high harmonic content (high peak to RMS ratio) or for excessive noise spikes as this may cause an unusually high DC bus level on an unloaded drive - If the above are OK, power down and using insulated needle nose pliers move coarse voltage adjust jumper to the right one position and retry - If moving jumper to the right 3 positions does not result in brake module turning off, or the jumper cannot be moved further to the right, continue with next step - Using an insulated screwdriver turn the adjustment pot CW.
+Connecting up stream of the precharge circuits may result in high peak voltages that can turn on the brake module - Check actual system AC line voltage for high harmonic content (high peak to RMS ratio) or for excessive noise spikes as this may cause an unusually high DC bus level on an unloaded drive - If the above are OK, power down and using insulated needle nose pliers move coarse voltage adjust jumper to the right one position and retry - If moving jumper to the right 3 positions does not result in brake module turning off, or the jumper cannot be moved further to the right, continue with next step - Using a long insulated screwdriver turn the adjustment pot CW.
 If the control board is working properly, and the DC bus voltage is normal, at some point the braking LED should turn off.
-This indicates the unit has been tampered with or some components have changed value and should be re-calibrated at the PowerOhm facility
+This indicates the unit has been tampered with and should be recalibrated by qualified personnel at the PowerOhm facility - If none of the above steps solves the problem, replace module